alesssia/biostat_101/07_Estimates_and_CI.md

 <!-- In the age band of 35–44 there were 1,100 female and 796 male respondents, so it was a large survey from which the sample summary statistics shown in Table 2–2 were calculated, such as the median number of reported partners being 8 for men and 5 for women.
 Since we know the survey was based on a proper random-sampling scheme, it is fairly reasonable to assume that the study population matches the target population, which is the adult British population.
 The crucial question is: how close are these statistics to what we would have found had we been able to ask everyone in the country? -->

 ---
-## Ricalcoliamo senza i "valori anomali"
+## Ricalcoliamo senza i "valori estremi"

 <div style="font-size: 90%">

-> Quanti partner sessuali gli uomini inglesi, tra i 35 e 44 anni di eta', riferiscono di aver avuto nella loro vita?
+> Quanti partner sessuali gli uomini inglesi, tra i 35 e 44 anni di et&agrave;, riferiscono di aver avuto nella loro vita?

 </div>